vdevigere/Novi/README.md

     def evaluate(self, context: dict = None) -> bool:
         pass
 ```
-Okapi's power comes from being able to implement pretty much any complex logic within these activation classes.
+novi's power comes from being able to implement pretty much any complex logic within these activation classes.
 The final status of the flag is determined by ANDing each of the evaluated status